iasl-gwu/starter-hugo-academic/content/authors/admin/_index.md

 **How can you join us and meet with us?**

 T﻿he ATS TC meets every year in June during AIAA Aviation Forum.
 AIAA membership is required to become an official TC member.
-Please contact us if you would like to join us as an official TC member or a friend (in the email list).
+Please contact us if you would like to join us as an official TC member or a friend (added in the email list).

 **What is AIAA?**